God is present in our scarcity

 The Son of God is still the one and only true transfiguration.
 He is not an illusion or a form of escape from the real world.
 He is the real radiance of God’s glory and He sustains all things by his powerful word, and that includes sustaining our faith in discerning the false messiahs, deceptive causes and shiny distractions.

-By God’s grace, we will be saved through faith in His eternal covenant, through His son, by His blood, in His way, and not by any leader or a movement in this world.
+By God’s grace, we are saved through faith in His eternal covenant, by the blood of His cross, in His way, and not by any leader or a movement in this world.

 Lord, help us to discern your true light, apart from the deceptive pseudo transfigurations that are in the world.
-Lay your hand on us and raise us up, without fear, seeking only your truth and love, to see the fulness of your radiance.
+Lay your hand on us and raise us up, without fear, to share your truth and love, to see the fulness of your transfigured radiance.
 Amen

 IMG_1725.jpeg